top of page

 MSA.png

 Magic Square Association (MSA) is the official organiser of MKC in Hong Kong as well as Macau.
-MSA aims to promote the mathematical education in Hong Kong and Macau, which also organises American Mathematics Competition (AMC), and CMS Competitions (CMGC & COMC).
+MSA aims to promote the mathematical education in Hong Kong and Macau, which also organises American Mathematics Competition (AMC), and CMS Competitions (CGMC, CLMC & COMC).

 Co-